ajaffer/traffic-signs/README.md

 | ![alt text][image13]         			| 60 km/h ![alt text][image8]   									|

 ### Visualizing the Neural Network

-What characteristics did the neural network use to make classifications?

 The neural network has the following activations for these images:

-Network correctly has activations for inverted triangular shape

 | Visualization |  Image         	|     Characteristics	        					|
 |:---------------------:|:---------------------:|:---------------------------------------------:|